4.80 from 5 votes

 Variations/ Adaptations

-Here are a few options for adjusting the salmon fishcake recipe to meet your taste preferences.
+Here are a few options for adjusting salmon fishcakes to meet your taste preferences.

-Gluten-free: use oat flour instead of regular flour.
+• Gluten-free: use oat flour instead of regular flour for homemade salmon fishcakes.

-Use fresh or leftover salmon.
-Or, try making this recipe with smoked salmon for a bolder flavour.
+• Use different salmon: Use fresh or leftover salmon, or try smoked salmon for a bolder flavour in salmon fishcakes.

 1. Add the potatoes to heavily salted boiling water.
 Set a timer for 15 minutes and cook the potatoes until they are fork tender (Image 1).